Recovery · Sleep

 Practical action:

-Audit your weekly training schedule for late-evening high-intensity sessions.
+Audit your weekly schedule for late-evening high-intensity sessions.
 If institutional constraints force late training, shift toward skill work, lower-intensity conditioning, or mobility rather than maximal effort work within 90 minutes of target sleep time.

 2. Light Environment After Training